Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Introduction

 \subsection{Acknowledgment}

-The author Grzegorz Świderski was partially supported by long term structural funding -- Methusalem grant of the Flemish Government.
+The article was partially supported by grant ``Subordinacy for block Jacobi operators.
+Spectral theory for self-adjoint finitely-cyclic operators and the introduction to $L^2$ type matrix measure spaces'', NI 3B POB III IDUB (01/IDUB/2019/94), funded by University of Warsaw, Poland.
+The author Grzegorz Świderski was also partially supported by long term structural funding -- Methusalem grant of the Flemish Government.
 Part of this work was done while he was a postdoctoral fellow at KU Leuven.
-The author Marcin Moszyński wishes to thank: \begin{itemize} \item[$\cdot$] Anna Moszyńska (IPEVP, Warsaw) -- his wife -- for extraordinary patience and for valuable linguistic help, \item[$\cdot$] Nadia V. Zaleska (EIMI, St. Petersburg) -- his friend -- for some wise hints and for invaluable moral support, \item[$\cdot$] Grzegorz Świderski -- the co-author -- for several years of confidence in success and for the barriers. \end{itemize}
+The author Marcin Moszyński wishes to thank: Anna Moszyńska (IPEVP \& MusInvEv, Warsaw) -- his wife -- for extraordinary patience and for valuable linguistic help; \ Nadia V. Zaleska (EIMI, St. Petersburg \& MusInvEv, Warsaw) -- his friend -- for some wise hints and for invaluable moral support; \ Grzegorz Świderski -- the co-author -- for several years of confidence in success and for the idea of {\em barriers}.